 Crested Butte, Colorado

 “Sedar Ayres did a beautiful job on my sheep wagon.
 They also delivered it to a fairly challenging location.
-For two years it has been in the blazing summer sun and freezing cold of Wyoming and still looks great.”
+It has been in the blazing summer sun and freezing cold of Wyoming and still looks great.”

 Perk Perkins, CEO, The Orvis Co.